ILRI-Genomics-Platform/AMR-Genomic-Surveillance/Introduction_environment_managament_systems.md

 A **quick guide** to using **Conda**, **Anaconda**, **Miniconda**, **Miniforge**, **Mamba**, and **Micromamba**.

-Here is a simple command-line tutorial overview for the most common Conda-based tools: Conda, Anaconda, Miniconda, Miniforge, Mamba, and Micromamba. markdown document
+Here is a simple command-line tutorial overview for the most common Conda-based tools: Conda, Anaconda, Miniconda, Miniforge, Mamba, and Micromamba.

 ---